irmen/Pyro4/docs/source/tutorials.rst

 Next, we have to tell Pyro what parts of the class should be remotely accessible, and what pars aren't supposed to be accessible.
 This has to do with security.
-We'll be adding a ``@Pyro4.expose`` decorator on the Warehouse class definition, which is sufficient for now.
+We'll be adding a ``@Pyro4.expose`` decorator on the Warehouse class definition to tell Pyro it is allowed to access the class remotely.
 Finally we add a little ``main`` function so it will be started correctly, which should make the code now look like this (:file:`warehouse.py`)::